yfyuan01/MultiturnFashionRetrieval/README.md

 The images can be downloaded from [here](https://www.cnblogs.com/sxdcgaq8080/p/9045624.html).
 # About the code
-The code will be released on this page.
-Pls stay tuned.
+The code is updated on the Master branch.

 # Citations
 If you find this useful, please cite